stefanmiller27/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+I would imagine the return function() is closure because theres an outside reference to it that isnt within this block scope

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the outcome could change because its function is based off a sense of spontenaity. and whats always the same is its lexical scope value that will never change.

 c.
 What is the lexical scope of `newRoll`?
+function scope not global only able to be invoked within that function.

 ### Task 3 - Stretch Goals